tensorflow/io/tensorflow_io/oss/README.md

 ## Test

-File `tests/test_oss.py` contains basic filesystem functionality tests.
-See `README.md` in the root directory for more information about running tests.
+[tests/test_oss.py](../../tests/test_ossfs.py) contains basic filesystem functionality tests.
+See [README.md](../../README.md) in the root directory for more information about running tests.
 Make sure OSS credential has been set before running `pytest tests`.
 You can also just run the OSS test using `pytest tests/test_oss.py`